 Librarians!
 Drop by their offices or email email@example.com and connect with a friendly librarian who is familiar with your assignments , can help you refine your topic, and can direct you to appropriate sources.

-Off campus and on campus?
+Looking just for eBooks?
 Check the library's online eBook collection.

 Expand your search : Resources suggested here are just a few of the many the library provides.
 PHC provides Library access to journal and newspaper articles in several locations.
 The most often needed in your first year's of college are our general databases: